bnkr/selenit/README.rst

 Serve test scripts from within a root directory::

-  $ servequnit -p 8081 -H localhost --test-root app/tests
+  $ servequnit -p 8081 -H localhost --root app/tests
   $ sensible-browser http://localhost:8081/test/module/test.js

 If there is no test root or test directory then the `/test/` url will use the